 We learned from the PTPR chapter, that, in piggy-back fashion, the actions of Female and Male are offset by 180 degrees, so their Pulls and Pushes align and their Transitions and Rests align, as shown above.

 To focus on the continuity of feedback, we begin transforming the angular 2-by-2 Quadrants into a fluid new Lattice Model, in which we illustrate the Subjects’ PTPR in the form of sine-waves.

 The sine wave is not a singular thing.
 It is necessarily a composition of bi-level actions performed by dynamically involved partners.

-Behind the blue lines there are green rests and behind the green lines there are blue rests.
-We must skew the waves to see this.
+Behind the blue lines there are green Rests and behind the green lines there are blue Rests.
+The waves are skewed to show this.

 For ease of visibility, we transform the figure above into the figure below, while keeping all the dynamics precisely the same.
-Pulls and Pushes make their Ex-Changes across the median axis, while Transitions and Rests, occurring synchronously, are shown as the wave amplitude and base line.
+Pulls and Pushes make their Ex-Changes across the median axis, while Transitions and Rests, occurring synchronously, are shown now as the wave amplitude and base line, respectively.

-Now, do you see this figure above in these ancient illustrations below?
+Can you find the figure above in these ancient illustrations below?
 (Hint: You may have to imagine its orientation rotated from horizontal to vertical.)